pushkatel/past-stonks/README.md

 ## Future Roadmap

-* Fun insult and consoling statement generator with the result
+* Fun insult and nice message generator based on the result
 * More responsive for mobile phones (possible PWA)
-* Front End data validation for the three inputs
+* Front End data validation for the three inputs:
   * Ticker: autofill or dropdown to select only valid options
   * Amount: Data formatting with commas
   * Date: Only allow weekday seelctions (no weekends since Tiingo has no data)